-These promotions mean that revenue streams can be kept alive now that they’re needed more than ever.
 Check out creative promotion ideas for a country in lockdown for more suggestions.

 It’s the quarantine and lockdown measures that have had by far the biggest negative impact on most businesses.
 Because millions of people are now working from home, video conferencing platforms have seen a huge spike in demand.

 Many event organizers are making use of this popular new medium to offer their customers a new event experience during lockdown.
 Digital events were around before the pandemic, but they’re now the most viable alternative to the real thing we have.